 The first walled fortification of the German city of Dresden was seriously expanded in the 15th century.
 It was eventually transformed into one of the most amazing Baroque buildings in the world.

-The amazing palace complex in the historical heart of the city has served multiple purposes throughout its history.
+The amazing palace complex in the historic heart of the city has served multiple purposes throughout its history.
 Today, it’s a great place to enjoy fine art and the occasional concert.

-In this article, you’ll discover some of the most interesting facts about the Zwinger in Dresden.
+In this article, you’ll discover some of the most interesting facts about the Zwinger the most famous landmark in Dresden.

 1. It’s located on the northeastern edge of the old inner city

 The Zwinger is the name of an extensive palace complex in Dresden, the capital city of the German state of Saxony in the eastern part of the country.